Genji-MS/2D-to-Stereoscopic/README.md

   - Vertical textures - Imagine a black and white shirt.
 If the black side of the shirt is outside of the frame, the model will generate the missing portion as a white shirt.
 The effect is minimal in an image.
 But would become more apparent in a video where objects enter/exit the scene or pass behind foreground objects.
   - Objects of small width - The stem of an umbrella, flowers, or individual branches.
 Most of these objects do not generate on a depth map.
   - Objects of similar texture.
 A tree, in front of a tree, in front of a tree.
 It becomes difficult for the network to determine the appropriate level of depth of the individual branches due to the object similarity.
 Trees at a distance however work well because we can observe a distinct edge of the shape.
   - Cartoons with hard lines of contrast - The backgrounds of classic animated films were often painted, and look very good in 3D.
-The actual cel shaded character animation will often have minimal shadows and highlights.
-Sometimes they do not convert well into 3D.
+The actual cel shaded character animation will often have minimal shadows and highlights, or have solid black outlines that can generate an incorrect depth map.

 ## Demo
 Based on the original Google Colab, we can interject a couple of scripts to generate 3D Stereoscopic images.